jkerai1/SoftwareCertificates/README.md

 Repository for Software Certs for easy software blocking (or allowing) across corp environments, for example, using [MDE IOC](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/indicator-certificates?view=o365-worldwide)/AppLocker/[WDAC](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/wdac-and-applocker-overview)/ Intune Remediation Script

-__Caution__: Some Certs for unsanctioned applications may be used for other applications from the same org that may be legitimate e.g. BlueJeans Conferencing (sanctioned) BlueJeans Remote Desktop Control (unsanctioned)
+:warning:__Caution__: Some Certs for unsanctioned applications may be used for other applications from the same org that may be legitimate e.g. BlueJeans Conferencing (sanctioned) BlueJeans Remote Desktop Control (unsanctioned) :warning:

-Please do not bulk upload these certs without checking, you may be impacting a user or service!
+:warning: Please do not bulk upload these certs without checking, you may be impacting a user or service!:warning:

 App Ref: https://appwiki.checkpoint.com/appwikisdb/public.htm  or https://getintopc.com/all-software-categories/